stax76/awesome-mpv/README.md

 - [blur-edges](https://github.com/occivink/mpv-scripts#blur-edgeslua) - Replace black bars with a blurry copy of the video.
 - [delogo](https://github.com/GitHubUserKaito/mpv-delogo) - Remove channel logo from videos.
 - [pickshader](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/pickshader.lua) - Provides a ^R-esque interface for easily setting/appending to --glsl-shaders (this does not install shaders for you).
+- [sview](https://github.com/he2a/mpv-scripts) - Displays all loaded shaders in a clean format.
+It suppresses the default OSD message, allowing the custom list to be viewed by toggling it or when changing shaders.
+- [mpvif](https://github.com/layercak3/mpvif) - A wayland VO patch and C plugin which forwards keyboard and mouse input to a headless compositor for playing 2D games with upscaling mpv user shaders.

 ## Image